Welcome to our new home

-Several years ago we added several bee hives to the premises.
-Depending on the year it has been as many as seven hives and as low as one.
-This year we are holding steady at six.
+Over ten years ago we added several bee hives to the premises.
+Depending on the year it has been as many as ten hives and as low as one.
+This year we are holding steady at five.
 Of course it’s still early in the season and you just never know with these guys.
 We are members of the Skagit Valley Bee Keepers Club and participated in their local queen rearing project a few summers back.
 This project was done in partnership with Sue Colby a leading expert in the apiary field.
 We are very excited to see where this all leads.
-After eight plus years we are still learning and welcome anyone who has questions or just wants to take a look.
+After ten plus years we are still learning and welcome anyone who has questions or just wants to take a look.

 We are always trying something new so please give us a call to see what’s growing this year.